 In our new Walking the Path offerings, clearly outlined practices build upon one another with prescribed timelines.
 Throughout the program there will be ample opportunities to have regular check-ins with Namchak Khen Rinpoche to clarify your meditation practice.
 Recommended and required readings will accompany the practices.
 Learn more about our Walking the Path program below.

 Date & Time

-If you’re interested in registering for the Walking the Path program learn more about the program HERE.
-If you have questions about attending the program please email Rachel@namchak.org.
+If you’re interested in more information about the Walking the Path program please email Rachel@namchak.org.

 Who is this retreat for?

 Those who are already practicing Buddhists or for those who are interested in beginning to walk the Buddhist path to enlightenment.

 Upon registration, you will be provided a link to download a free digital copy of The Way to Develop Calm Abiding and Profound Insight by Tulku Sangak Rinpoche.